teal-language/tl/docs/src/the_teal_api.md

-If you have an application (let's say, written in C, C++ or Rust), which embeds Lua sources, the simplest way to do it is to embed the amalgamated Teal sources, `tl.lua`, into your application's Lua sources the same way you embed any other Lua modules. `tl.lua` is included in the Teal source distribution, and it is a single file which encapsulates all `teal.*` modules that comprise the Lua compiler.
+If you have an application (let's say, written in C, C++ or Rust), which embeds Lua sources, the simplest way to do it is to embed the amalgamated Teal sources, `teal.lua`, into your application's Lua sources the same way you embed any other Lua modules. `teal.lua` is included in the Teal source distribution, and it is a single file which encapsulates all `teal.*` modules that comprise the Lua compiler.